maclandrol/maclandrol.github.io/_posts/2015-12-25-Fisher-exac-test-for-mxn-table.md

   </table>

-As expected, we have the same p-value for 2x2 table (here the scipy fisher_exact is used) and for tables larger than 2x2 with the default parameters.
+As expected, we have the same p-values for 2x2 table (here the scipy fisher_exact is used) and for tables larger than 2x2 with the default parameters.
 For the simulated p-value, R doesn't offer a seed option, so I was not able to make a comparision, but I think it's working.
 In hybrid mode, an approximation based upon asymptotic chi-squared probabilities is used instead of Fisher exact test probabilities.
-You can set some arguments in FEXACT (expect=5.0, percnt=80.0 and emin=1.0), to obtain the **'Cochran'** condition.
-In R's source code, percnt=180.0 is used instead :
+You can set some arguments in FEXACT (```expect=5.0, percnt=80.0 and emin=1.0```), to obtain the **'Cochran'** condition.
+In R's source code, ```percnt=180.0``` is used instead :

 {% highlight R %}
 else if(hybrid) {